jauninb/sample/README.md

 # sample

-commit from master branch 13 for commit status commit after new-branch
+commit from master branch 14 for multiline commit after new-branch